Dishonestly obtain property by deception (fraud)

-RNJ was charged with dishonestly obtaining property following a pattern of behaviour where he would order products from TV infomercials, have them delivered to his house, and then cancel the credit card and phone number that he supplied to the company.
+RNJ was charged with dishonestly obtaining property following a pattern of behaviour where he would order products from TV infomercials.
+He would take delivery of the products to his house, and then cancel the credit card and phone number that he supplied to the company.
 RNJ would then sell the property online, using his sister’s house as the pick-up point.

 RNJ instructed his criminal defence lawyers to plead guilty to the charge.

-Contact O’Brien Solicitors on (02) 9261 4281 to set up a free appointment with the defence lawyers in our Sydney office.
+Contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the defence lawyers in our Sydney office.
 24 hour phone / text: 0421 373 961